allex/fs-x/README.md

-# fs-x -- Extenssions for native fs module.
+# fs-x

+A plus module with extenssions for native fs.
+This library exports everything from node's fs module but with some extra helpers.

 ## Install